futuredapp/donut/README.md

 In addition to these XML attributes, the view features `masterProgress` property (`0f to 1f`) that can be changed programmatically.
 It controls percentual progress of all lines, including the background line, which allows you to get creative with startup animations, etc.

-#### Sample apps
+#### Sample app

-The quickest way to explore different styles and configurations is to try the sample apps:
+The quickest way to explore different styles and configurations is to try the unified sample app:

-- **[sample-cmp](sample-cmp/)** - **Recommended**: A Compose Multiplatform app that runs on both Android and iOS
+- **[sample-cmp](sample-cmp/)** - **Compose Multiplatform app with both implementations**
   - **Android**: Run directly from Android Studio
+    - Choose between **Compose Multiplatform** (modern cross-platform) or **Legacy Views** (traditional Android) implementations
+    - Features an interactive playground with buttons and sliders to experiment with different configurations
-  - **iOS**: Open the [iOS project](iosApp/) in Xcode, fix signing errors regarding develompment team ID, and run on iOS devices or simulators
+  - **iOS**: Open the [iOS project](iosApp/) in Xcode, fix signing errors regarding development team ID, and run on iOS devices or simulators
     - *btw: you can add your team ID in [Signing.local.xcconfig.example](iosApp/sampleCmpIOS/Config/Signing.local.xcconfig.example).
 Remove `.example` from the filename and your `project.pbxproj` won't change.*
-  - Features an interactive playground with buttons and sliders to experiment with different configurations
-- **[sample](sample/)** - Legacy Android-only sample app with the original View-based implementation
+    - iOS version shows the Compose Multiplatform implementation

 ![Playground](imgs/playground.gif)